Peternator7/strum/README.md

 Strum is a set of macros and traits for working with enums and strings easier in Rust.

+# Compatibility

+Strum is compatible with versions of rustc >= 1.26.0.
+That's the earliest version of stable rust that supports impl trait.
+Pull Requests that improve compatibility with older versions are welcome, but new feature work will focus on the current version of rust with an effort to avoid breaking compatibility with older versions.

 # Including Strum in Your Project

 Import strum and strum_macros into your project by adding the following lines to your